Information products are vital especially for an Information business.

 Here’s an example that I’ve made:

 Yet another type of video you can make is to film yourself, so your viewers can see and hear you speak.
-You can record these kind of videos with your smartphone.
+You can record these kinds of videos with your smartphone.

 Audio programs aren’t the most popular Info product format.
 A good way (but certainly not the only) to use them is as a free bonus product in your sales letters.